yusufidimaina9989/BSV_Developer_Resources/README.md

 ## Services For Developers
-- [WhatsOnChain](https://whatsonchain.com/) is a block explorer.
-As well as being able to look up blocks and transactions, users can broadcast transactions directly (e.g., to test) and more.

 - [TAAL](https://taal.com/) is a key miner in the space, but it also has a platform with various services for developers.
 As well as a wallet, there’s the STAS SDK, token service API, tools for managing transactions, and more.
 - [Bitcoin analytics] like BSVdata.com give a better view of what’s happening on an application level.
 This can help developers check on how successful their applications are in reality.
 - [JungleBus](https://coingeek.com/how-junglebus-indexes-bitcoin-internet-of-value-workshop/) is a powerful, low-level indexer to power lightweight Bitcoin data sets.